Making a schedule that aligns to your priorities

-As we've been building Reclaim, we've been focused on creating a product that will give you back hours in the week for the priorities that matter to you.
 At the heart of this experience is a simple belief: that by grounding yourself in your priorities and ensuring that the events on your calendar are mapped to those things, we can better illustrate the meetings that truly matter and those that don't.
-This is a difficult problem, and comes with a variety of hard math problems as well as ensuring good etiquette for the people receiving reschedule or meeting decline requests.
+This is a difficult problem, and comes with a variety of Google Calendar hacks and hard math problems as well as ensuring good etiquette for the people receiving reschedule or meeting decline requests.

 While we haven't launched our beta yet, we have spent a lot of time over the years coaching our teams and leveraging this practice for better managing our time and calendars.
 As part of that, we've developed a tool for looking at your week through the lens of your priorities using Google Sheets, and we're sharing it with you so that you have a means for managing the madness.
 Let's spend a few moments talking about the methodology here.